 Clinical Therapists - VDS has two licensed clinical therapists on staff to work with students who have acute behavioral and emotional needs.
-Approximately 60% of our students can receive individual therapy on a weekly basis, as needed, from our clinical office.
+More than fifty percent of our students can receive individual therapy on a weekly basis, as needed.
 Our therapists also work with community mental health agencies to help families access resources provided within their community.

-Student Case Managers - VDS has three case managers on staff who serve as the primary liaison between the home, family, and referring districts.
+Student Case Managers - VDS employs three full-time case managers, who serve as the primary liaison between the home, family, and referring districts.
 Two of the case managers are certified school psychologists and the third is a certified guidance counselor.
-Case managers work closely with classroom teachers to help draft and implement student IEP's and assist in the development of action plans or safety plans should the need arise.
+Our case managers work closely with classroom teachers to help draft and implement IEP's and assist in the development of action plans and safety plans for students who need them.
 They also provide direct counseling when needed, conduct social clubs and groups, and coordinate services with community mental health agencies.

-Behavioralists - VDS behavioralists on staff work directly with students to identify healthy behaviors and take measures to help students demonstrate those behaviors in and out of school.
-When negative behavior occurs, the behavioralists will try to determine the causes of the behavior and work with the student, teachers, case managers, and family to determine a course of action to prevent further actions from occurring.
-They also work within the school's positive behavioral support plan to reinforce pro-social student behavior.
+Behavioralists - Our staff behavioralists work directly with students to identify healthy behaviors and help students apply those behaviors in and out of school.
+When negative behavior occurs, our behavioralists will try to determine the causes of the behavior and work with the student, teachers, case managers, and family to determine a course of action to prevent further actions from occurring.
+In keeping with our philosophy, our behavioralists work within our school's positive behavioral support plan to reinforce pro-social student behavior.

-Clinical and behavioral staff participate in special education and treatment team meetings and play a vital role in the child's instructional program.
+Clinical and behavioral staff participate in special education and treatment team meetings and play a vital role in our student's instructional program.